Chad says U.N. force needed to stabilise Central African Republic

 France's Jeune Afrique said Samba-Panza told visiting French members of parliament that she wanted French troops to remain in her country until at least early 2015.

-(Additional reporting by Andrew Callus in Paris and Tom Miles in Geneva; Writing and additional reporting by David Lewis; Editing by Alison Williams)
+(Additional reporting by Andrew Callus in Paris; Writing and additional reporting by David Lewis; Editing by Alison Williams)